 Dr Pia Gottschaller FRSA is a technical art historian with a specialisation in modern and contemporary painting practice.
-She holds a BA in art history from Ludwig-Maximilians-Universität, Munich, a Postgraduate Diploma in the Conservation of Easel Paintings from The Courtauld, and a PhD in art technology from Technische Universität München (2004).
+She holds a BA in art history from Ludwig-Maximilians-Universität, Munich (1994), a Postgraduate Diploma in the Conservation of Easel Paintings from The Courtauld (1997), and a PhD in art technology from Technische Universität München (2004).
 In 2022-23, she will start to teach a new MA Special Option in Art History, "Painters at Work: Material Reinventions of a Medium, 1945 to Now."